+Figure 1.
+Map of EGI international collaborations.
+Dots in yellow correspond to the EGI resource centres in the federation.

+Status

-In February 2016 EGI comprises resources provided across 58 countries and 2 European Intergovernmental Research Institute (CERN and EMBL), of which 39 are EGI council members.
-From an operational point of view there is no difference between the integrated resources and the EGI council members sites, all these sites are viewed as EGI sites, and must fulfil the EGI policies and procedures, and support the EGI users.
+In February 2016 EGI comprises resources provided across 58 countries and 2 European Intergovernmental Research Institute (CERN and EMBL), of which 26 are EGI council members.
+From an operational point of view there is no difference between the integrated resources and the Resource Centres from the EGI council participants, all these receive the same level of support (this ensures the possibility to deliver professional services to third countries and developing ones).
+EGI Resource Centres, and must fulfil a minimum set of requirements and accept EGI policies and service management procedures.

-The collaborating resource providers are infrastructures with which EGI has some interoperations agreements, and common user communities, but do not share the EGI operational infrastructure.
+The peer resource providers are infrastructures with which EGI has interoperations agreements, and common user communities, but do not share the EGI operational infrastructure.